James-P-D/BrainfuckCompiler/README.md

 # BrainfuckCompiler
 A command-line application for generating [MASM](http://masm32.com/download.htm)-compatible x86 Assembly versions of [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) programs.

+For more information on Brainfuck commands, see my [BrainfuckBrowser](https://github.com/James-P-D/BrainfuckBrowser) repository.

-Please note that many of the example Brainfuck programs have been taken from [Daniel B. Cristofani's website](http://www.hevanet.com/cristofd/brainfuck/).
+Please note that some of the example Brainfuck programs have been taken from [Daniel B. Cristofani's website](http://www.hevanet.com/cristofd/brainfuck/).

 ## Usage